 Welcome to the Department of Residence Services website.
 Whether you are planning to live in the residence halls, or still trying to make the decision, this website will act as an online resource guide to help answer any questions that you may have.
 Please browse the website thoroughly, as there is a lot of information about the on-campus experience that will be important to you.

 I hope that you are excited about the opportunities that await you on-campus at Kent State University.
-The on-campus experience gives you the unique opportunity to live in a community with over 6400 of your closest friends, peers and classmates.
+The on-campus experience gives you the unique opportunity to live in a community with more than 6500 friends, peers and classmates.
 You may never have an opportunity like this again.
-When you live on-campus you learn more about yourself and others, truly experience KSU, and are more prepared for life after college.
+When you live on-campus you're more apt to learn more about yourself and others, experience KSU more fully, and are more prepared for life after college.
 There is no substitute for this experience and it can be one of the most memorable of your life.

-There are 24 traditional residence halls here at Kent State University.
+There are 25 traditional residence halls here at Kent State University.
 Our buildings each offer an assortment of options in terms of room accommodations.
 If you would like a residence hall with less than 100 hall mates – we have them.
 If you would prefer a hall with several hundred – we have those also.
-Single rooms, double rooms, air conditioning, loftable furniture & microfridge – each hall offers different things to a student.
+Single rooms, double rooms, triple rooms, various bathroom styles, loftable furniture & microfridges – each hall offers different things to a student.

-As explained on the Learning Communities website, several theme and learning communities exist for a student to find their niche.
+As explained on our Learning Communities webpage, several living-learning communities exist for students to find their niche.
 The important academic focus of the classroom can be transferred to the living environment with additional activities and support from faculty and staff.